So you want to go to Lapland, you don’t know where to start and you’re completely overwhelmed with all the things you need to think about.

 Our Christmas adventure

 For the last few years, Lapland has been at the top of my bucket list for our family.
-The Bears have hardly seen snow and I thought it would be a good adventure for us all.
+The boys had hardly seen snow up to that point and I thought it would be a good adventure for us all.

 Timing was an issue.
-I wanted to go while The Bears were still young but we needed Little Bear to be confident on his feet.
+I wanted to go while the boys were still young but we needed Little Bear to be confident on his feet.
 We decided that this year was a good time, when they were six and four.

 We decided to avoid the crowded Santa Claus Village in Rovaniemi, Finland.
 Instead we booked a hotel four hours further north in a place called Nellim, a few miles from the Russian border.
 To say it was remote is no exaggeration.
 It was 40km to the nearest village and the nearest village didn’t have a shop.